deeptools/deepTools/manual/GalaxyFAQs.md

 As you have noticed, this task requires several steps that are repeated.
 Here is a screenshot of how the Galaxy workflow would look like (you can find it under "Shared Data" &rarr; "Published Workflows" &rarr; "Summary plots for X and autosomal genes" where we have constructed it with the example histone marks from the Data Library.
 Be aware that running this workflow will take up quite some computation timing, but it won't require much input from your part - so start if before you go off for lunch ;) )

-If you're not sure how to use the published workflow, please read [this entry](#workflow).
+If you're not sure how to use the published workflow, please read [this entry](#workflow) or go to the central [Galaxy learning page full of tutorials]( https://wiki.galaxyproject.org/Learn/Screencasts#Tutorials "Galaxy Tutorials").

 ![GalHow_profilesXA](https://raw.github.com/fidelram/deepTools/master/examples/GalHow_profiles_XvsA.png "Screenshot of the workflow designed for the above described task")